heloowird/manager_http_server/README.md

 # manager_http_server
 The scrip aims to manager SimpleHTTPServer nested in Python, running on Linux shell

 In work or study, we need share/show our demos with/to the team members, especially which are writen by html script.
-Sometines, we need tansfer files in the Linux machine that installed ftp server.
+Sometimes, we need transfer files in the Linux machine that installed ftp server.
 Under the circumstances, we could install a light web server to share our demo or files.

 Usually, The Linux system installs Python in default.
-In Python, you can run a web server easily by using below command:
+In Python, you can run a web server easily by using the below command:

 	python -m SimpleHTTPServer [port]